 Physical Therapist Assistant: Duties, Pay + How to Become One

 Considering a career in physical therapy?
-Learn more about this important role and how to get started today.
+Learn more about how to become a physical therapy assistant.

 [Featured Image] A phsyical therapy assistant ewaring scrubs works with a patient.